dokku/dokku-redis/README.md

 # you can tail logs for a particular service
 dokku redis:logs lolipop
 dokku redis:logs lolipop -t # to tail

+# you can dump the database
+dokku redis:export lolipop > lolipop.rdb

+# you can import a dump
+dokku redis:import lolipop < database.rdb

+# you can clone an existing database to a new one
+dokku redis:clone lolipop new_database

 # finally, you can destroy the container
 dokku redis:destroy lolipop